 Lawrence Lipnik has performed with many acclaimed early music ensembles from ARTEK and Anonymous 4 to Piffaro and the Waverly Consort, and is a founding member of the viol consort Parthenia and vocal ensemble Lionheart.
 He has recently prepared a performing edition of Francesco Cavalli’s opera La Calisto, which was commissioned by the Juilliard School and performed by the San Francisco Opera, and was continuo gambist and recorder player for a new production of Monteverdi's Ritorno d'Ulisse in Patria at Wolf Trap.
 In addition to performing, he is co-director of the New York Recorder Guild, enjoys a busy teaching schedule which has included national and international festivals from the Benslow Music Trust in the UK, Port Townsend, San Diego and Madison Early Music to Pinewoods and Amherst, instructor of viol, recorder and early music performance at Wesleyan University, music editor for an upcoming authoritative edition of the original songs from the plays of William Shakespeare, as well as contributor to the Cambridge Companion to Shakespeare and Contemporary Dramatists.
 He has recorded for numerous labels including EMI, Angel, Nimbus, Virgin, Sony, Koch International and Cantaloupe, and has been a frequent musical collaborator with artist William Wegman.

-He is director of Lauda Musicam of Atlanta and teaches private recorder and French horn lessons in the Atlanta area.
+Jody is director of Lauda Musicam of Atlanta and teaches private recorder lessons in the Atlanta area.
 Previously, he has served on the faculty of the Atlanta Early Music Alliance Mid-Winter Workshop and has taught recorder workshops throughout the country.
 He is Music Director of the Mountain Collegium Early Music Workshop and will serve on the faculty for the Amherst Spring Workshop in March 2020.
 Miller performs with Amethyst Baroque Ensemble, but often collaborates with modern instrumentalists when performing his favorite works--contemporary chamber music for recorder.
-He works closely with composer Timothy Broege, who has written several pieces for Jody.
+He recently performed a concert with composer Timothy Broege, who has written several pieces for Jody.

-She holds an MFA in Early Music Performance from Sarah Lawrence College.
+Pat holds an MFA in Early Music Performance from Sarah Lawrence College.
 A Director Emerita of Amherst Early Music, she is a regular faculty member at that and many other weekend and week-long workshops.
 Her vocal group Fortuna recorded on the Titanic label; she also conducted the Amherst Festival Choir on a recording of the music of Heinrich Isaac.
 She performs on recorder and other early winds, and has appeared with the Charleston Symphony Orchestra.
 She has coached early music ensembles at Wake Forest University and the University of North Carolina at Greensboro.
 An ARS certified teacher, she teaches recorder, early music, and English country dance in North Carolina and at workshops around the country, and has a passion for playing from facsimiles of early 15th-century music.
 In her other musical life, she loves to harmonize on traditional tunes, and plays a mean banjo-uke.
 Pat is currently working with a group of musicians and dancers to develop a retirement community for dancers, musicians, artists, and other like-minded people.